LoansBot/loansbot/README.md

   layer.
 Must be a paid plan so we can use source currency switching.
 - `CURRENCY_LAYER_CACHE_TIME`: How long we cache currency layer results for in seconds; defaults to 4 hours.
+- `IGNORED_USERS`: Comma separated list of usernames to ignore, should include the username we show up as (e.g., LoansBot)

 ## Repayments